Information for Families

 Preferences for housing assistance may be offered to potential applicants who meet one or more of the preference categories listed below.
-Applicants are positioned on the waiting list based upon the number of preference points for which they are qualified, date and time of pre-application.
+Applicants are positioned on the waiting list based upon the number of preference points for which they are qualified, and the date and time of pre-application.
 Applicants who qualify for the highest number of preference points will be positioned ahead of those who qualify for fewer or no preference points on the waiting list.

-All claims for below preferences will be verified based on circumstances at the time the preference is selected and during the time the applicant is selected from the waiting list.
-If during the intake interview it is determined that the applicant is no longer eligible for any of preferences claimed, the family will not receive the preference and will be placed back to the waiting list according to the date and time of pre-application.
+All claims for the below preferences will be verified based on circumstances at the time the preference is selected and during the time the applicant is selected from the waiting list.
+If during the intake interview it is determined that the applicant is no longer eligible for any of the preferences claimed, the family will not receive the preference and will be placed back on the waiting list according to the date and time of pre-application.

 Read the qualification criteria carefully before selecting a preference — it will do you no good to select a preference that you cannot document.